The Titan X-2 Power Rack is currently the latest in the ever-expanding line of Titan power racks.

 Adjusting the height is very easy, as well.
 It uses the quick-pin mechanism some of the other Titan accessories use.

-The process is simple: First, you line up the hole on the step up platform's support bracket with any hole on the power rack's upright.
+The process is simple: First, you line up the hole on the step up platform’s support bracket with any hole on the power rack’s upright.
 Then, you just insert the pin through.
-That's it--very quick.
+That’s it–very quick.

 This is an excellent accessory to buy if you want to add a lot of variety to your lower body training.